communitiesuk/funding-service-design-assessment-store/README.md

 upgrade the deployed db instances with your changes.

 ## How to use
-Enter the virtual environment as described above, then:
+Enter the virtual environment and setup the db as described above, then:

 ### Run Flask